ArkEcosystemArchive/docs-legacy/docs/cookbook/node/setup.md

 Great! you have a working node, but now you should really think about securing it.
 It is especially important if you plan on using this as your delegate node.

-In our next section we'll discuss making sure your ARK node is as secure as possible.
+In our next section we'll discuss making sure your Ark node is as secure as possible.
-As the ARK network grows, hacking attempts on delegate and relay nodes will become more prevalent.
+As the Ark network grows, hacking attempts on delegate and relay nodes will become more prevalent.
 Defending against DDOS and other various attacks is extremely important in securing the network.